Editor's Note: This post was originally published by author Ken Moni of Fierce Software.

 With all the hub-bub around DevOps, I thought it only proper to shine a light on why we love CloudBees and their solutions.
 There are numerous reasons why we think CloudBees is great, to keep things quaint, I’ll give a few reasons why CloudBees Core is the definitive way to go when deploying Jenkins:

 Turn-key deployment.
 Are you running a self-administered Kubernetes cluster?
 EKS/AKS/GKS in the cloud?
 Red Hat OpenShift (ooh! that’s us!)?
 No problem, deploying a tested and supported enterprise Jenkins platform takes only a few steps and can be done in no time flat.

 Management and security.
 Ever wish Jenkins came with interoperability and security tested plugins?
 What about RBAC, built in SSL through the whole stack, and tools to manage your environments?
 All first-class passengers in CloudBees Core.

-Container orchestration and team masters.
-Break away from the massive monolithic Jenkins master, give each team their own easy to manage the environment and have each team master deployment live in its own container pod.
+Container orchestration and team controllers.
+Break away from the massive monolithic Jenkins controller, give each team their own easy to manage the environment and have each team controller deployment live in its own container pod.